hlisdero/netcrab/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+See [LICENSE-MIT](./LICENSE-MIT), [LICENSE-APACHE](./LICENSE-APACHE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>